AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/active-campaign-modules.md

 ### List Contacts

-This action module `retrieves a list of contacts`.
+This action module retrieves a list of contacts.

 When you are configuring this module, the following fields display.